Thost/point-cloud/scripts/THP/readme.md

 Run the following command Z:\adjusted_dsms\process\THP.bat <file.laz> <control_points.csv>

-ile.laz - the full path of a 2m SETSM dem in LAZ format
+file.laz - the full path of a 2m SETSM dem in LAZ format

 control_points - the full path of a list of XYZ control points.
 Try one from these options depending on region
 	Z:\adjusted_dsms\reference_points\NGS\NGS_UTM15N_xyz.csv